 House | 2 bedrooms | sleeps 4

 This very special riverside property offers peace and tranquillity in a secluded, wooded setting.
 The village of Aspiran is about five minutes drive.
 Originally a ferryman's cottage the house is set in private grounds with trees and flowering shrubs.
 It has been restored to a high standard with good furnishings and fittings throughout.
 All rooms have river views and are spacious and light incorporating many original features.
-The large, southfacing, sunny terrace, is perfect for 'al fresco' meals and sunbathing and is well equipped with outdoor furniture and sunloungers.
+The large, south-facing, sunny terrace, is perfect for 'al fresco' meals and sunbathing and is well equipped with outdoor furniture and sun-loungers.
 Spacious living area is furnished with a comfortable sofa and arm chairs, lamps and coffee table.
 A large open fireplace with wood burning stove is the central feature of this room with its old exposed beams.
-UK free to view satellite TV, Internet access (plug in or WiFi) Telephone for local and incoming calls.
+Some UK TV, Internet access (plug in or WiFi) Telephone for local and incoming calls.

 To the right there is an open hall area, with access to the double-bedded room with wardrobe.
-Also off this central hall area is the modern bathroom, with sink, a small bath and large separate shower cubicle.
+Also off this central hall area is the modern bathroom, with sink, large walk in shower and WC.
 The twin bedroom on the second floor is reached via a stone staircase from the hall and is furnished with twin beds and wardrobe.
 Through the hall is the kitchen /dining room.
 The large kitchen is fully equipped with a dishwasher, washing machine, microwave, electric oven, gas and electric hob.
 There is a separate WC with hand basin situated off the kitchen.